gavinwun/tiny-llama/README.md

     ```
 * Setup repo
     ```bash
+    # Install torch with cuda support if supported
+    pip install torch torchvision torchaudio --extra-index-url https://download.pytorch.org/whl/cu118
+    # Install other required packages
     pip install -r requirements.txt # NOTE - see CUDA section if you want to use that instead of CPU
     ```
 * Run the script
     ```bash
+    # Check model.py to set to use cuda or cpu, max_tokens etc as required
     # An URL will show in the terminal  e.g. http://127.0.0.1:8000
     uvicorn main:app --reload
     ```